 Talent adding DTT to the tube.

-Talent placing the sample on a shaking incubator
+Talent placing the sample on a shaking incubator and turning it on.

-Allow the sample to cool at room temperature for 10 minutes before adding iodoacetamide to a final concentration of 40 millimolar [1].
+Allow the sample to cool at room temperature for 10 minutes before adding iodoacetamide to a final concentration of 40 millimolar [1], and incubating at room temperature in the dark for 30 minutes .
 Then, dilute the sample to below 1 molar urea with a 50 millimolar ammonium bicarbonate buffer [2].

-Talent adding iodoacetamide to the tube.
+Talent adding iodoacetamide to the tube, putting the tube rack in a drawer, and closing the drawer.

 Talent diluting protein samples/Talent adding ammonium bicarbonate buffer to the tubes.